-I will return your proposal with comments on it and that proposal must be attached at the rear of your paper when it is submitted.
-Failure to include the proposal with my comments when you submit your paper will result in at least a one-letter grade reduction.
-If I have written on your proposal Aresubmit@ then your paper has not been approved and you must make changes and turn in another proposal.
-At that time it might be wise to meet with me so that I can help you develop an acceptable idea for a paper.
+I will respond to your proposal.
+My comments on your proposal must be attached at the rear of your paper when it is submitted.
+Failure to include my comments when you submit your paper will result in at least a one-letter grade reduction.
+If I ask you to resubmit a proposal, then your paper has not been approved and you must make changes and turn in another proposal.
+At that time it might be wise for us to have a conversation so that I can help you develop an acceptable idea for a paper.
+You can reach me at 706.224.0484.